vinayak26/SIH-FrontEnd/README.md

 flask run </br>

 # Note:
 - You have to download the yolov3.weight file.
-You can also download it from here YOLOv3 @ Google-Drive || YOLOv4 @ Google-Drive
+You can also download it from here [YOLOv3 @ Google-Drive](https://drive.google.com/drive/folders/1nN49gRqt5HvuMptfc0wRVcuLwiNmMD6u)
 - Paste all downloaded files as it is in "DL_Based_RealTime_Distance" folder (replace if files already present with same name)